Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 4 min read

-SBA 504 LOANS IN CALIFORNIA — OWN YOUR BUSINESS BUILDING
+SBA 504 LOANS IN CALIFORNIA — COMMERCIAL REAL ESTATE FINANCING

-SBA 504 loans in California provide the most accessible path to commercial real estate ownership for small businesses.
-With just 10% down and 25-year fixed terms, these government-backed loans help California entrepreneurs stop paying rent and start building equity.
+California SBA 504 loans provide the most accessible path to commercial real estate ownership for small businesses.
+With just 10% down and 25-year fixed terms, these government-backed California SBA loans help entrepreneurs stop paying rent and start building equity.

 Looking at another rent check heading to your landlord?
 You’re not alone.
 California small business owners write massive rent checks every month while building zero equity in the properties that house their operations.
 Consider bank statement loans for business owner.